-Derivative financial instruments are reported in the more than 5 year bucket due to the variables used to calculate the Mark-to-Market on the Final Redemption Date of the deal which is 20 July 2038.
-This is the current MTM on the derivative as calculated at the 31 March 2024 using IBL agreed variables.
+Derivative financial instruments are reported in the more than 5 year bucket due to the variables used to calculate the MTM on the Derivative Financial Instrument being based on the Final Redemption Date of the deal which is 20 May 2034.
+This is the current MTM on the derivative financial instrument as calculated at the 31 March 2024 using IBL agreed variables.